amardeep-singh97/hand-gesture-game/README.md

 # Hand-gesture-game

-Hi Fellow Xsollian, This is a quick project I made to show some of my skills.
-This is a monorepo.
+A quick monorepo.
 I have used React for Frontend, Express for Backend and PostgreSQL as database.

 ## Instruction for running this Project in your Local: